 Research and Evaluation

 NSRAA’s Evaluation Program is responsible for the collection and analysis of various fish husbandry, hatchery return, and commercial fishery data.
 The program deals largely with adult returns and tracks and analyses a variety of data that is used in making critical in-season management of fisheries and run utilization.
 Post season analysis generates estimates of survival, fishery contributions, forecasting future returns, and as feedback for evaluating various rearing and release strategies for all NSRAA projects.
 The program also maintains several databases relating to NSRAA’s salmon releases, returns, and economic value of commercial and cost recovery harvests.
-Various summaries from these databases are available in the Data Section on this web site (link).
+Various summaries from these databases are available in the Data Section on this website.

 The collection of this data requires a synthesis of rearing, release, and return information from all our projects.
 Quality assurance and a robust sampling program are conducted each year at each of NSRAA’s return sites and many fisheries within the region.
-During the peak weeks of the fisheries, NSRAA’s Evaluation staff can be found on the docks, at processing plants, on the water, or at the hatcheries collecting otolith, scale, coded-wire tag (CWT), sex, weight, and length data on tens of thousands of Chum, Chinook, and Coho salmon.
+During the peak weeks of the fisheries, NSRAA’s Evaluation staff can be found on the docks, at processing plants, on the water, or at the hatcheries collecting otolith, scale, coded-wire tag (CWT), sex, weight, and length data on tens of thousands of chum, Chinook, and coho salmon.

 Work is based out of the Sitka office which includes our Evaluation Program Laboratory, equipped to read both scales and otoliths.
 Otoliths collected across the region are processed and analyzed here using a modular grinder to expose the inner layers of the sagittal otolith and examined under microscope.
 A laminated impression of each scale is examined with a microfiche or microfilm scanner.
 Thermally marked otoliths are also analyzed in this laboratory prior to release of juvenile smolts/fry, from each of our projects for quality assurance.
 Evaluation staff will coordinate the collection of “voucher” specimens in conjunction with ADF&G. The representative samples of voucher otoliths examined by ADFG become available in the Voucher Summary Report (link to ADFG page), a database of all salmon species marked by all hatcheries throughout Alaska.